top of page

 Course Dates: 2 weeks in July

-Brown Precollege's "Origins of the Universe: From the Big Bang to Black Holes" is an intellectually captivating course that takes high school students on a cosmic journey through the mysteries of the universe.
-This program delves into the fascinating realm of astrophysics and cosmology, exploring the origins and evolution of the cosmos, from the explosive birth of the universe in the Big Bang to the enigmatic phenomena of black holes.
-Students are exposed to cutting-edge research, theories, and scientific methodologies used to unravel the secrets of the universe, all under the guidance of experienced instructors.
-Through a blend of lectures, discussions, and hands-on activities, participants develop a profound understanding of space, time, and the forces shaping the cosmos.
-The course not only fosters a deep appreciation for the wonders of the universe but also nurtures critical thinking and problem-solving skills, making it an ideal opportunity for those considering careers in astrophysics, astronomy, or related fields.
+Brown Precollege's "Origins of the Universe: From the Big Bang to Black Holes" covers the origins and evolution of the cosmos, from the birth of the universe in the Big Bang to black holes.
+You will be exposed to cutting-edge research, theories, and scientific methodologies used to study the universe with the guidance of instructors.
+Through lectures, discussions, and activities, you will understand space, time, and the forces shaping the cosmos.
+The course not only fosters an appreciation for the wonders of the universe but also nurtures critical thinking and problem-solving skills, making it ideal for those considering careers in astrophysics, astronomy, or related fields.

 Eligibility: Students aged 13 and up